cs-uob/COMS20012/docs/labs/lab 5.md

 #### NOTE

 As you're hopefully discovering there are multiple syntaxes for assembly programming.
-I prefer the *Intel* syntax but other people (academics and compiler writers mostly) prefer the AT&T syntax.
 The GNU tools use by default the AT&T syntax; NASM uses Intel.
 You need to be able to read both.
 If it bothers you that much, try running:

 ``` shell